-Plan Your Trip to Sapa, Vietnam
+How to Plan for Your Trek Through Sapa, Vietnam

-Sapa is a mountain town in northwestern Vietnam.
+Sapa (or Sa Pa) is a mountain town in northwestern Vietnam.
 It’s very close to China, and you can sense the similarity in the culture of the region.
 We were surprised to learn a whole bit about the town itself when we arrived.
 Here’s how long you should spend in Sapa and what you should know first.

 Sapa itself is rather picturesque when it’s nice out, but if it’s foggy and you can’t see the mountains in the distance, it kind of all looks the same.
 Sapa is a destination that grew from a small hill post to a must-see tourist destination in less than 15 years.